 Each school might have a different process for early disbursement.
 You can request it by calling, emailing or visiting your school’s financial aid office before the semester is due to start and after you’ve submitted your financial aid application.
 You might have to go in to fill out and sign an early disbursement form.

 What can I do with a student loan refund?

 Student loan refunds are meant to cover educational expenses that you can’t afford.
 If you get a student loan refund, you might want to use it in one of the following ways:

 - Return it.
 Don’t need extra money to float you through the academic year?
 Tell your financial aid office in writing that you don’t want it and it’ll send it back to the Department of Education or your private lender, saving you potentially thousands of dollars in student loans.

-- Buy textbooks.
+- Buy or rent textbooks.
 Textbooks aren’t cheap.
-A student loan refund can help cover those costs so you don’t have to live off ramen for the semester.
+A student loan refund can help you buy or rent your textbooks so you don’t have to live off ramen for the semester.

 - Cover rent.
 If your living expenses aren’t included in your school’s fees, you can use your refund to cover rent.

 - Buy or replace a laptop.
 Laptops are an expensive necessity when it comes to most college courses — and your refund can cover that cost.